Skip to main content

 Nginx assumes the NCSA extended/combined log file format for Access logs and the default Nginx Plus error log file format for error logs.

-Both the parse expressions can be used for logs collected from Nginx Plus Server running on Local or container-based systems.
+Both the parse expressions can be used for logs collected from the Nginx Plus Server running on Local or container-based systems.

 FER for Access Logs